ADMISSION

 Q: What type of objects is the museum seeking?

-A: Our mission is to preserve the history of defense electronics and products derived from them.
+A: Our mission is to preserve the history of historical, defense, and commercial electronics.
 This can include objects, photographs, books, and manuals.
 Please contact the museum before you bring in a donation.
 Also, keep in mind that manuals or correspondence may be just as valuable if not more so than the actual objects, so don’t throw them away.
 However, we are not currently able to accept object donations.

 Q: Does the museum offer appraisals?